 Should I transfer to a QROPS?

 When you’re an expat, finances can (and invariably do) get complicated.
-In today’s article, we’re going to identify when expats should be considering a QROPS – and perhaps crucially, answer the question ‘Should I transfer to a QROPS’?
+In today’s article, we’re going to identify when expats should be considering a QROPS – and perhaps crucially, answer the question ‘Should I consider a QROPS transfer’?

 Let’s set an example: take a person aged in their mid-fifties with a fund totalling under £500,000, living in an area where their UK pension would be taxed twice over.
 Their intention is to retire on or around their 60th birthday and move back to the UK or potentially to a country within the EU – is a QROPS investment the right choice for them?
 Let’s answer this below.